Free Trade Zones in Malaysia: Purpose & Types

 2. Duty exemption on re-exports

 Free Trade Zones are considered outside the commerce of Malaysia.
-Hence, Company importing components or raw materials into the Free Trade Zones will not be liable to pay custom duty until it enters the receiving country.
+Hence, a Company importing components or raw materials into the Free Trade Zones will not be liable to pay customs duty until it enters the receiving country.

 3. Duty elimination on waste, scrape, and yield loss